mansstiv/Website-Redesign/README.md

 Redesigned the website of "Ministry of Labour and Social Affairs (Greece)", for the course of Human-Computer Interaction.
 Both front-end (HTML &amp; CSS) and back-end (PHP &amp; MySQL) technologies were used.

 ## How to run
-1. To run a PHP program you need to have Xampp installed.
+1. To run locally a PHP program you need to have Xampp installed.
 2. After installation, start Mysql and Apache servers.
 3. Git clone this repo under htdocs folder.
-For example for linux systems, htdocs can be found in this path /opt/lampp/htdocs.
+For example, in linux systems, htdocs can be found in this location /opt/lampp/htdocs.
-4. run localhost/Website-Redesign/ypakp/index.php.
+4. Run localhost/Website-Redesign/ypakp/index.php in any browser.

 ## Site Before
 This is the site before the redesign.